 Prepare Ground Beef

-- In a large bowl, combine 3/4 teaspoon of baking soda and 1 teaspoon of salt.1 lb ground beef 80/20, 3/4 teaspoon baking soda, 1/2 teaspoon salt
+- In a large bowl, combine 3/4 teaspoon of baking soda and 1 tablespoon of water and stir until the baking soda is dissolved.3/4 teaspoon baking soda

 - Let the treated ground beef sit for approximately 15 minutes.
 This allows the baking soda solution to work its tenderizing magic.